efefrs/EXT2-Filesystem/README.md

 # EXT2-Filesystem
 Linux EXT2 Filesystem that needs to be ran on a linux system.
 I recommend using wsl or something similar if you need to use a virtual machine.

-To run this program you need to ./mk
-From there you need to ./a.out one of two files: either ./a.out mydisk OR ./a.out disk2
+To run this program you need to use the command ./mk while in the linux terminal From there you need to ./a.out one of two files: either ./a.out mydisk OR ./a.out disk2